Feeding the Future: Jack’s Cupboard Serves Up Hope

 Jack’s Cupboard is on a mission to ensure no student goes hungry as they pursue their bold futures at SDSU.

-Jack’s Cupboard is the university’s free, on-campus food pantry with a mission to ease financial burdens for hungry Jackrabbits.
-Located in Ben Reifel Hall, Jack’s Cupboard ensures that students can put their wellbeing first to pursue what they’re passionate about at SDSU.
-Established in 2018, Chris Kaberline, Associate Director of Housing and Residential Life, and Kas Williams, former Chief Diversity Officer at State, noticed a need for nutrition and wellness support among their students, and the idea for a vital resource was born.
+Since 2018, Jack’s Cupboard has served as the university’s free, on-campus food pantry with a mission to ease financial burdens for hungry Jackrabbits.
+Located in Ben Reifel Hall, the resource ensures that students can put their wellbeing first to pursue what they’re passionate about at SDSU.

-Today, Chris and her team of student staffers and volunteers are on a mission to provide dignity, support, and connection for any student who seeks out Jack’s Cupboard.
+Today, the Jack's Cupboard team is made up of student staffers and volunteers who are on a mission to provide dignity, support, and connection for any Jackrabbit who seeks out a little help in times of need.

 We sat down with graduate student and volunteer coordinator, Keri Pappas, to learn more about the pantry: what it looks like today, where it’s headed tomorrow, and how you can help feed the future of SDSU.